Note: This is an April 2021 update to an article previously published.

 The first step in a Tier Certification process is a Tier Certification of Design Documents (TCDD).
 Uptime Institute consultants review 100% of the design documents, ensuring each subsystem among electrical, mechanical, monitoring, and automation meet the fundamental concepts and there are no weak links in the chain.
 Upotime Institute establishes the ability for any facility built faithfully using the reviewed design docuements to meet the outcomes defined in the Tier Standard itself.
 The review process may be an iterative one, and require follow-up discussions and potential changes to the design to meet the stated objectives.
 Problems identified in the design phase are much less expensive to remediate than those that would be caught sunsequently in the construction phase.
 Once Tier Stanadrd compliance is confirmed, Uptime Institute then awards a TCDD Certification and the appropriate docuementation stating this compliance.
 This is a great first step, as it assures that the design itself will meet the stated performance needs of the business.

-Remember, there are two phases in data center projects.
-The TCDD Certification was never supposed to be a final stage in a certification process, but rather a checkpoint for companies to demonstrate that the first phase of the capital project met Tier Standard based performance requirements.
+Remember, there are two phases in data center construction projects.
+The TCDD Certification is never supposed to be a ‘final stage’ in the Certification process, but rather a checkpoint for companies to demonstrate that the first phase of the capital project met Tier Standard based performance requirements.
 And since design requirements and technologies change quickly, Uptime Institute Certifies our clients designs for a period of two-years to assure that resulting construction projects are always the most effective they can be.
 That these designs are continuously testing their assertions, embracing new business needs and leveraging new technological approaches as needed.

 Which brings us to the next phase in a Tier Certification process: Tier Certification of Constructed Facility.
 During a TCCF, a team of Uptime Institute consultants conducts a site visit, identifying discrepancies between the design drawings and installed equipment.
 Our consultants observe tests and demonstrations to prove Tier Standard compliance and the resulting performance goals.
 Fundamentally, this is the value of the Tier Certification, finding these blind spots and weak points in the chain.
 When the data center owner addresses the deficiencies, and Uptime Institute verifies the ultimate performance of the facility (including a complete ‘pull the plug’ test at the end), Uptime Institute awards the TCCF documentation.